Kapalua Resort: Golf

 The resort has two golf courses: The Bay Course and The Plantation Course.
 The Bay Course meanders around historic buildings and tropical gardens to the coastline.
 It was the host course to the Kapalua LPGA Classic, a full-field tournament on the LPGA Tour in 2008.
 The Plantation Course is a traditional links style course with panoramic mountain and ocean views.
-It is home to the season-opening event on the PGA Tour, the winners-only Sentry Tournament of Champions, each January.
-Formerly sponsored by Mercedes-Benz, in 2010 and 2017 it was sponsored by the Seoul Broadcasting System, and between 2011-16 it was sponsored by Hyundai Motor Company.
-In 2018, the event became sponsored by Sentry Insurance.
+It is home to The Sentry, the season-opening event on the PGA Tour, each January.

 The Plantation Course is unique among PGA Tour courses in several ways.
 It is the only course on the tour that plays to par 73; all others play to pars between 70 and 72.
 It is also the only course with seven holes of more than 500 yards, but at the same time is one of only two courses (Pebble Beach being the other) with six par-4s of less than 400 yards.
 The elevation changes on the course are starkly illustrated by looking at the 17th, 18th, and 1st holes as a set.
 The 17th starts atop a mountain, and the course slopes downward through the 18th, with the 1st completing the descent.
 These three holes play to a combined 1,691 yards for the tour professionals, with only the 18th (at 663 yards) being par-5.

 The Plantation Course and The Bay Course are owned by TY Management.
 On April 1, 2011, Troon Golf was selected to oversee the golf operations at both courses.